Learn How to Protect Your Businessfrom Non-Fraud Chargebacks

 The process may feel unfair or frustrating.
 Thankfully, Square is here to help you navigate through it.
-Once we receive notification from your customer’s bank that the dispute has been filed, Square immediately notifies you of the details.
-If you choose to challenge the dispute, we will do that on your behalf, and we will ask you to provide us with any information and evidence you have to help us do so.
+Once we receive a notification from your customer’s bank that the dispute has been filed, Square immediately notifies you of the details.
+If you choose to challenge the dispute - provided it falls into the cover allowance and you have followed Square’s best practices - we will do that on your behalf, and we will ask you to provide us with any information and evidence you have to help us do so.
 (You can also accept the dispute if you would like to refund your customer.)

 Common non-fraud chargeback #1: Goods or services were not as described or were defective

-Customer complaint: The quality of product or service was not what was promised.
+Customer complaint: The quality of the product or service was not what was promised.

 Your prevention plan: Although there’s no guaranteed way to prevent chargebacks, there are some proactive steps you can take to help:

-- On the document where the total price is listed — whether that’s an invoice, a contract, or an email — be sure to accurately describe in detail the goods or services offered.
-This can reduce the possibility for misunderstanding or confusion.
-Review this description with your customer.
+On the document where the total price is listed — whether that’s an invoice, a contract or an email — be sure to accurately describe in detail the goods or services offered.
+This can reduce the possibility of misunderstanding or confusion.
+Review this description with your customer before the customer pays.

-- Provide your customer with tracking information including the shipping carrier, expected delivery date, and tracking number for all goods requiring shipping and handling.
+Provide your customer with tracking information including the delivery service, expected delivery date and tracking number for all goods requiring shipping and handling.

 Your response plan: Your first step is to reach out to your customer.
 Try to understand the reason for their complaint and resolve the situation.
 If you can’t do that, card issuers consider the following compelling evidence for challenging the dispute:

-- Documentation (e.g., signed contract, invoice, bill of lading, etc.) or photographic evidence illustrating that the cardholder acknowledged merchandise delivered or services rendered as described.
+- Documentation (e.g., signed contract, invoice etc.) or photographic evidence illustrating that the cardholder acknowledged merchandise delivered or services rendered as described.

-- For damaged or defective claims, documentation or photographic evidence (e.g., screenshots of email exchange, inspection documentation, etc.) illustrating your effort to replace or repair the merchandise or complete the work.
+- For damaged or defective claims, documentation or photographic evidence (e.g., screenshots of any email exchanges, inspection documentation, etc.) illustrating your effort to replace or repair the merchandise or complete the work.